pirtwo/griddedjs/README.md

 ```

 ### Usage
-**important**: library exports the Cell2D class for wrapping cell data, all values should be wrapped with Cell2D class before adding to the Grid2D.<br/>
+**important**: This library exports the Cell2D class for wrapping cell data, all values should be wrapped with Cell2D class before adding to the Grid2D.<br/>
-**important**: all indexes starts from 0.
+**important**: All indexes starts from 0.

 ```javascript
 import { Grid2D, Cell2D } from 'griddedjs';